CookiePLMonster/CookiePLMonster.github.io/pages/silentpatch.md

 # What is SilentPatch?

-**SilentPatch** is a series of unofficial modifications led by me, Silent, aiming to fix bugs and improve compatibility with modern hardware in various PC games.
+**SilentPatch** is a series of unofficial modifications led by me, Silent, aimed at fixing bugs and improving compatibility with modern hardware in various PC games.
-First released in 2013 as modifications for the classic Grand Theft Auto games (GTA III, Vice City, San Andreas), **SilentPatch** has since expanded into over 25 games and gained a degree of recognition in the PC gaming space by players and developers alike.
+Originally released in 2013 for the classic Grand Theft Auto titles (GTA III, Vice City, San Andreas), **SilentPatch** has since expanded to over 25 games and gained recognition from both players and developers in the PC gaming space.

 What makes a **SilentPatch**?
-The released patches adhere to several core values that set it apart from the other, more broadly defined, unofficial patches:
+The released patches adhere to several core values that set them apart from other, more broadly defined, unofficial patches:

 {: .dl-no-indent }
 "Be free for everyone"
-: Downloads are never hidden behind a paywall.
+: **SilentPatch** downloads are never hidden behind a paywall.

 "Stick to a silent installation"
-: The setup is hassle-free.
-With very few exceptions, **SilentPatches** are installed by just extracting a few files in the game directory.
+: Installation is hassle-free.
+With very few exceptions, **SilentPatches** require nothing more than extracting a few files into the game directory.

 "Patch with surgical precision"
 : Changes are as non-invasive as possible, and code changes are applied with utmost care.
-This ensures wide compatibility with different revisions of games, as well as with other modifications installed alongside the patch.
+This ensures wide compatibility across different game versions and allows **SilentPatch** to work seamlessly with other installed modifications.

 "Preserve the developers' vision"
-: **SilentPatches** are designed to be used on either the first or subsequent playthroughs, providing an enhanced gaming experience while maintaining the original gameplay.
-To achieve this, games' original design choices are preserved as much as possible. **SilentPatch** never alters gameplay and/or balancing of the game, unless it is entirely provable that those are a result of a bug.
-In rare cases where **SilentPatch** makes changes that cannot be justified as fixes, they are always toggleable from the configuration file.
+: **SilentPatches** are designed to enhance the gaming experience while maintaining the original gameplay, making them suitable for both first-time and returning players.
+  Original design choices are preserved as much as possible -- **SilentPatch** never alters gameplay or balancing unless it is provably the result of a bug.
+  In rare cases where changes extend beyond pure bug fixes, they are always toggleable via the configuration file.

 # Supported games